Western River Expedition: Pirate locations

 When ground broke on Big Thunder Mountain Railroad in January 1979, Marc Davis, desperate to save his Western River Expedition, offered a compromise: the roller coaster could be built as long as a scaled down WRE was built opposite the railroad tracks.
 There would be no trails on top of this scaled down version.
 The only thing WRE would have was the boat ride.
 The proposed compromise never was enacted, and construction of Big Thunder Mountain Railroad continued.
 Frontierland would not receive a water based attraction until 1992, when Splash Mountain, a log flume themed to the film Song of the South, opened.

-Attractions made from elements of the Western River Expedition
+Attractions with elements of the Western River Expedition

 Tom Sawyer Island

 The original plans for WRE included a raft which would take guests to WRE, according to artist renderings.
 Guests also take the raft to gain access to Tom Sawyer Island in Florida.

 Big Thunder Mountain Railroad

 The Magic Kingdom's version of Big Thunder Mountain Railroad opened on November 15, 1980, on the plot of land originally to be occupied by the Western River Expedition.
 The original concepts for the ride incorporated it into the WRE pavilion, and also featured a backwards segment.